tearoom1/kirby-content-watch/README.md

 - **Customizable Retention**: Configure how long history is kept
 - **Version Restore**: Restore previous versions of content with a single click (optional)

+## Known Limitations

+The restoration feature has to be considered BETA and has some limitations
+- binary files are not supported
+- when restoring a page, its files are not restored

 ## Installation

 ### Manual